GeoAdaptive/Resources_library/README.md

 This is one of the most popular tools to link back-end operations with front-end reactions, the instrument of web-apps
 <a href = https://www.codecademy.com/learn/introduction-to-javascript> here </a>
 </ul>
-In total, these courses shouldn't take more than three full days to complete
+In total, these courses shouldn't take more than three full days to complete.
+But now, just go to the example below and I'll walk you through an example.

 ### Putting up a Web-map